devnulli/devnulli/README.md

 <img align="center" src="https://github-readme-stats.vercel.app/api/top-langs/?username=devnulli&layout=compact&theme=radical" />

  ### What I do. ###
-Sometimes, I like to code some stuff, apart from work.
+Sometimes, I like to code things, apart from work.
 Don't know why.
 I like coding live while playing groovy music.
 It relaxes me.

+Formerly, I never did that.
+I had the full software engineering show at work, and I didn't have the feeling that I miss out any new technologies and such.

+Now, working with legacy systems, I mainly code things to keep in touch with the real world.
+(Docker Containers, Azure, SOLID, service architecture, keeping up to with VS, new design paradigms, new requirement engineering paradigms, CI, etc.)

+I almost never complete them, or have professional need for them, though.
+I mostly push it far enough to see if I understand, and then I move on.

 ### About my job ###
-I live for software architecture and software engineering.
-I've seen what great software architecture and requirements engineering are capable of, and would never want to live without that.
+I always LIVED for software architecture and software engineering.
+I've seen what great software architecture and requirements engineering are capable of, and would never want to be without that.
 As a result of that, I HATE legacy software.
 I hate bad software design.
 That I really do.

-And that is where I work, right now, that is where I live.
-I live deep, deep in that legacy world.
-Trying to KILL it.
+So, ironically, where I work right now, that is hell for me.
+I live deep, deep in that legacy code world.
+I am determined to FIGHT IT and  KILL it.
 BRUUAHAHA!!
+My whole work is dedicated to transitioning from that legacy bullshit back to maintanability.

+## Why didn't you quit and work in a decent software house?

 When I entered my current job, I was SHOCKED!
 When I saw the first code lines, my first instinct was (literally) to stand up, and quit right away.
 I would never accept working in that environment.
 With that multi million € piece of worthless crap, sold as a success to the stakeholders...